petersieg/ScopeClock-alt/README.md

 ---

+dt-ardu.ino: combines philo, reverse and mmind in one arduino sketch.
+Uses ps2 kbd for input and serial for output to dutchtronix.

+---

 sertest: send msg and vector to display in TERM mode at 19200 baud (default).

 serphilo: send philosophical saying at 115200 baud